ddtxra/protein-existence-levels/README.md

 Simple example that shows how to use nextprot community viewers.

-accessible in nextprot throught the following link: https://search.nextprot.org/entry/NX_P01308/gh/ddtxra/protein-existence-levels
+This example is accessible in nextprot throught the following link: https://search.nextprot.org/entry/NX_P01308/gh/ddtxra/protein-existence-levels

 To create community viewers: